2009 Kansas State Wildcats football team: Texas A&M

 A big return by Brandon Banks, paired with a face mask penalty at the end of the return, helped set up another quick strike by K-State's offense.
-Thomas scored his second touchdown of the day on a three-yard pitch-and-run to the right corner of the endzone on the third play of the drive, and the Wildcats went ahead 17-0 with 3:34 remaining in the first quarter.
+Thomas scored his second touchdown of the day on a three-yard pitch-and-run to the right corner of the end zone on the third play of the drive, and the Wildcats went ahead 17–0 with 3:34 remaining in the first quarter.

-Thomas scored his third touchdown of the day to pull further ahead, 24-0, on a nine-yard rush to the left midway through the second quarter.
+Thomas scored his third touchdown of the day to pull further ahead, 24–0, on a nine-yard rush to the left midway through the second quarter.
 The 67-yard scoring drive was set up by a 45-yard completion to tight end Jeron Mastrud on the second play.
 The catch was Mastrud's 100th of his career to put him 10th all-time at K-State.

 Just as Texas A&M began to move the ball with its first significant drive of the evening, Tysyn Hartman picked off a pass across the middle in the redzone and the first surrendered by A&M quarterback Jerrod Johnson all season.
 Johnson had thrown 225 passes without being intercepted this season.
 The pick was Hartman's fourth of the year as well.

 The Daniel Thomas show continued heading into the locker room at the half.
 With just over a minute left in the second quarter, Thomas scored on a 17-yard rush as the quarterback out of the Wildcat formation.
-The score gave him four touchdowns in the first half alone and gave K-State a 31-0 lead.
+The score gave him four touchdowns in the first half alone and gave K-State a 31–0 lead.

 A fumble recovery by Joseph Kassanavoid at the 16-yard line with 15 seconds remaining put K-State in a position to put more points on the board heading into the locker room at halftime.
-On the ensuing play Grant Gregory found Collin Klein alone in the endzone for a 16-yard touchdown pass and a 38-0 lead at halftime.
+On the ensuing play Grant Gregory found Collin Klein alone in the end zone for a 16-yard touchdown pass and a 38–0 lead at halftime.

 The Wildcats controlled the clock in the second half with its ground game, and the Aggies still could not stop it.
-Keithen Valentine scored his second touchdown of the game on a 20-yard scamper to the endzone that saw him change directions twice before cutting it across the middle for the score to pull ahead 59-0.
+Keithen Valentine scored his second touchdown of the game on a 20-yard scamper to the end zone that saw him change directions twice before cutting it across the middle for the score to pull ahead 59–0.

-A&M scored 14 unanswered points in the third quarter to cut the lead to 59-14, but it would not be enough as the Wildcats continued to milk the clock keeping the ball in bounds and gaining first downs.
+A&M scored 14 unanswered points in the third quarter to cut the lead to 59–14, but it would not be enough as the Wildcats continued to milk the clock keeping the ball in bounds and gaining first downs.